On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Definitions and details

 where $\eta_i^n$ denotes a normally distributed random variable with zero mean and unit variance, typically generated using the standard Box--Muller algorithm \cite{Box1958}.
 Since all the $h$ terms on the right-hand side of the equation correspond to the $n$-th time step, the method is explicit.
 Hereafter, we will refer to this integration method as the standard (ST) scheme.

 This discretized equation can be rewritten in terms of the deviations from the mean, $u_i = h_i - \bar{h}$, where $\bar{h}=\frac{1}{N}\sum_i h_i$, yielding (see Appendix \ref{appendix_ui})

 where $w^2 = \frac{1}{N}\sum_j (u_j^n)^2$ denotes the roughness at time step $n$ and for that specific noise realization and $\xi^{\,n}=\frac{1}{N}\sum_i \eta_i^n$ denotes the spatial average of the noise at time step $n$.
 In this equation it is clear that the nonlinear term introduces a quadratic contribution that can lead to numerical instabilities.
 For sufficiently large fluctuations, that is, for $u_i^n$ with large magnitude, the dynamics may exhibit uncontrolled numerical growth, potentially leading to numerical overflow.
 Consequently, absolute stability cannot be guaranteed for arbitrary $\Delta t$, regardless of how small the time step is.
 Nevertheless, for sufficiently small time steps and large system sizes $N$, stability can be maintained over physically relevant simulation time ranges, as will be discussed later.
+It is important to remark here that an implicit method would not by itself solve the instability problems caused by the discretized nonlinear KPZ term.
+Moreover, a fully implicit treatment of this nonlinear term would also be computationally much more expensive.

 A way to address this numerical instability issue is to replace the nonlinear term $(\nabla h_i)^2$ by a control function $f\!\left((\nabla h_i)^2\right)$, where $f(x) = (1 - e^{-c x})/c$ and $c>0$ is an adjustable parameter \cite{Marcos2025,Dasgupta1996,Dasgupta1997}.
 This procedure, known as the controlled-instability approach, mitigates the onset of numerical instabilities that arise from the nonlinear term.
 In this framework, the parameter $c$ must be chosen as small as possible in order to accurately approximate the KPZ equation, while still being sufficiently large to suppress numerical instabilities.
 Accordingly, the discretized equation employed in this work to integrate the KPZ equation reads